-Coronavirus cases outside China may be 'tip of the iceberg': WHO
+Coronavirus cases may be 'tip of the iceberg' outside China: WHO

 The virus has spread to at least 27 countries and territories, according to a Reuters count based on official reports, infecting more than 330 people.
 The two deaths outside mainland China were in Hong Kong and the Philippines.

-The death toll from the outbreak has now surpassed that of another coronavirus, Severe Acute Respiratory Syndrome (SARS), which brought a global epidemic in 2002/2003.
+The death toll from the outbreak has now surpassed that of Severe Acute Respiratory Syndrome (SARS), which killed hundreds worldwide in 2002/2003.

-Usually teeming cities have become virtual ghost towns after Communist Party rulers ordered lockdowns, canceled flights and closed factories and schools.
+Usually teeming cities have become virtual ghost towns after Communist Party rulers ordered lockdowns, cancelled flights and closed factories and schools.

 Ten extra days had been added to the Lunar New Year holidays that had been due to finish at the end of January.
 But even on Monday, many workplaces remained closed and many people worked from home.